PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

     $ phpcs --ignore=*/tests/*,*/data/* /path/to/code

-> The ignore patterns can also be complete regular expressions.
+> The ignore patterns are treated as regular expressions.
 If you do specify a regular expression, be aware that `*` is converted to `.*` for the convenience in simple patterns, like those used in the example above.
 So use `*` anywhere you would normally use `.*`.
+Also ensure you escape any `.` characters that you want treated as a literal dot, such as when checking file extensions.
+So if you are checking for `.inc` in your ignore pattern, use `\.inc` instead.

 You can also tell PHP_CodeSniffer to ignore a file using a special comment inserted at the top of the file.
 This will stop the file being checked even if it does not match the ignore pattern.